No-no77/otakucansavetheworld/_articles/Nogizaka46 Chronology.md

   - Three members appear on the live broadcast of BAY FM "K-WEST ENTAME GENERATION".
 - **01/31**
   - The behind-the-scenes of "Guruguru Curtain" is published in the magazine "FLASH" published by Kobunsha.
-  - Eto Misa's 1st photo book "Irodori" is released by Wani Books.
+  - Eto Misa's 1st photo book "Aaze" is released by Wani Books.

 ### February